14morpheus14/circuits/generator/README.md

 3. **Copy Dependencies**: Place the `sha-256-multiblock-aligned.txt` and `aes128_full.txt` files into the `build` folder.

 4. **Compile and Run**:
-   - Compile the tests by running the build process in EMP-Toolkit.
+   - Compile the tests by running the build process in EMP-Toolkit (enable multithreading if you deem fit).
    - Execute the tests with:
      ```bash
      bin/test_aes_128_gcm